thechef20/fin-final-paper-git/Code/readme.md

 --> this will track the time effect of the EMP feeds in from the end of dealing with pre preranking

-(1) SIC_universe.do
+(1) SIC_universe_ESG_analysis.do
 --> feeds in from  "Industry_ESG_analysis.do" half way through. this will explore to see if high minus low here has any mesurable effect